Wabri/dotfiles/README.md

 ## TODO

+- [x] Find and setup completion for vim
 - [ ] Try polybar
 - [ ] Move to a new compton
 - [ ] Install i3-gaps and change setup